xlqian/artemis/artemis/readme.md

     - Of course, every pytest invocation arguments can also be used on this command.\
       *Ex: if you want to run a specific test (or a tests class for a coverage)*`-k <tests_to_run>`

+### Or...
+Docker orchestrator

+See [here](https://github.com/CanalTP/artemis/blob/master/artemis/docker_orchestrator.md) how the orchestrator can handle the 2 setps above.

 ## Contributing

 Old or New, pre-commits are always nice to have.Please refer to this [section](https://github.com/CanalTP/artemis#contributing) for more info.